wdclem/wdclem/README.md

 I'm Clement, a student in C language, generally interest in programming stuff.
 I enjoy understanding how things works and break them while trying to.

-Currently exploring C, computer science and etting familliar with security things
+Currently exploring C, and computer science

 🫂 Have a great day !